-From From the FibreChannel menu, choose SRP.
+Step 1 From From the FibreChannel menu, choose SRP.
 The S RP window opens.

-Click the Initiator WWPN tab.

-In the Wwpn column, double-click the cell of the virtual WWPN that you want to edit, and then cha the value.
+Step 2 Click Click the Initiator WWPN tab.
+Step 3 Step 3 In the Wwpn column, double-click the cell of the virtual WWPN that you want to edit and the value.
+Note We strongly recommend that you never manually edit a virtual WWPN.
+Step 4 Click Apply.

-the va lue.

-the va lue.